 Water temperature: Rotala rotundifolia can tolerate a wide range of temperature conditions, but it will thrive best in tropical aquariums with a temperature between the range of 20 – 28 °C (68 – 82 °F).
 It can equally withstand relatively cool temperatures.

-Note: The submerged Rotala rotundifolia found in the remote valley in Wenzhou city, Zhejiang Province, China, is able to survive across the winter under the temperature as low as 4 °C.
+Note: The submerged Rotala rotundifolia found in the remote valley in Wenzhou city, Zhejiang Province, China, is able to survive across the winter under a temperature as low as 4 °C.

 pH: The pH of the tank water provided can fluctuate from 6 – 8.
 Always test the water parameters at regular intervals using a testing kit.